BY: RACHEL HALEY, ASSISTANT DIRECTOR OF HARM REDUCTION

 RESOLUTIONS INTO ACTION

-How do we turn our mental health resolutions into real change to foster healthy relationship with our mental well-being?
-Here are two daily habits that may help you elevate your mental health in 2023 and beyond
+How do we turn our mental health resolutions into real change to foster a healthy relationship with our mental well-being?
+Here are two daily habits that may help you elevate your mental health in 2023 and beyond:

 Do a daily check-in.
 We often neglect to give ourselves permission to stop and process all that we experience in a 24-hour span.
 Spending time sitting with our thoughts and feelings is a powerful practice that can give us insight and understanding into our own emotions.
 The mental health reset activity is a tool that can guide you through how to process your feelings, reflect on your emotions and evaluate your mental health on a daily basis.